cinemagoer/cinemagoer/docs/faqs.rst

 :A: See the many functions in the imdb.helpers module.

-:Q: How can I get a link to an image (movie cover or people headshot) with a specific size?
+:Q: How can I resize an image URL I already have?

-:A: You can use the ``imdb.helpers.resizeImage`` function to get a link to a resized and/or cropped version of the image.
+:A: You can use ``imdb.helpers.resizeImage`` for a compatible caller-provided
+    URL.
+IMDb's downloadable datasets do not contain movie-cover or person- headshot URLs, so objects retrieved by the S3 backend cannot supply the input URL.